Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 On one of our days, Captain Issa took us out on his boat, stopping for a bit of snorkelling and serving us a delicious fish lunch prepared on the boat.

-Of an evening, we went down to the moonlit beach to paddle in the water and stare in awe at the bioluminescence!
+In the evening, we went down to the moonlit beach to paddle in the water and stare in awe at the bioluminescence!

 These pictures might be my favourite of the entire trip!
 We nicknamed this particular moment #deaddebbie.
 It appears Debbie didn’t quite get the memo.
 It still makes me giggle.
 We did improve though…